 Our team weren’t far off with their answers describing what strategy meant to them.
 In order to establish your goal, organisations need to answer the question ‘What do you want your social media to achieve?’
 Whilst many can answer this question with ease (often referring to metrics of reach and followers), when asked to demonstrate the ROI of social media, many social media managers struggle to provide an answer.

 In order to accurately measure the impact of your social media it is important to link your social media objectives, back to the marketing objectives and ensure these are linked to the overlying business objectives.
-Take a look at our blog for further advice on setting objectives.

 B is for Backbone